gatepoet/LLM-Guide/README.md

 This guide provides a comprehensive overview of the process of converting and quantizing GPT4All models for use with MLC_LLM.
 It covers the necessary steps, from understanding the GPT4All-13b-snoozy model and its configuration, to using TVM for model conversion and quantization, and finally deploying the model with MLC_LLM using Vulkan for inference.
 The guide also includes information on how to use ChatGPT Plus with plugins to assist in this process.

+This guide is structured into four main sections: Understanding the GPT4All-13b-snoozy Model, Using TVM for Model Conversion and Quantization, Using MLC_LLM for Inference, and Using ChatGPT Plus with Plugins.
+Each section provides detailed information and diagrams to illustrate the process.

 ## Understanding the GPT4All-13b-snoozy Model

 The GPT4All-13b-snoozy model is a powerful language model designed for a variety of tasks.
 It excels in text generation, translation, summarization, and more.
 The model is scalable, allowing it to be adjusted from 7B to 65B parameters depending on the task and computational resources available.